-Article published in The Daily Telegraph, 7 January 2020. © Richard Kemp
+Article published by the Gatestone Institute, 30 November 2020. © Richard Kemp

 With unfailing predictability, EU external affairs spokesman Peter Sano as well as other European Iran-appeasers rushed to condemn the targeted killing on 27 November of Iranian nuclear scientist Mohsen Fakhrizadeh.
 In doing so they exhibited shocking disregard for the death, destruction and suffering likely to be inflicted by the totalitarian Iranian regime utilising the pernicious expertise of Mr Fakhrizadeh.